Karnik2001/Bank-of-America-Stock-Analysis/README.md

 # Bank-of-America-Stock-Analysis

 This project analyzes Bank of America's stock performance using historical price data from Yahoo Finance.
-The analysis includes:

 ## Features:
     Data Collection: Retrieves BAC stock data from 2020 to 2025.